Eating Disorder Nutrition Therapy

 EXPANDED FOOD EXPERIENTIAL:

-As a Certified Eating Disorder Specialist and iaedp™ supervisor, Alice provides supervision to dietitians and professionals who long to grow in this rewarding field and wish to obtain their certification as an Eating Disorder Specialist.
+As a Certified Eating Disorder Specialist, iaedp™ supervisor, and Certified Body Trust® Provider, Alice provides supervision to dietitians and professionals who long to grow in this rewarding field and wish to obtain their certification as an Eating Disorder Specialist.

 Alice has a passion to share truth and present on topics such as eating disorders, food experientials, body image, and the non-diet mentality.
 She presents regularly on both the local and national level.
 She will provide a detailed thoroughly researched power presentation that is bound to leave you more knowledgeable and refreshed.
 Fees are variable and depend on the presentation at hand.